 The most beneficial scenario involves receiving eligible dividends, since they are less heavily taxed.
 But to pay eligible dividends, the business must have a GRIP balance (we'll talk about that later).

 The business can also pay you non-eligible dividends.
 In that case, you'll pay more income tax on the money you receive.
 This is because the income pool these dividends originate from was subject to a lower tax rate than the income pool that can be paid out as eligible dividends.

 To recap: When a business pays higher taxes on an income pool, it can generate eligible dividends that are taxed at a lower rate after they are paid to shareholders.
-Conversely, when the business pays lower taxes on an income pool, it can generate non-eligible dividends that are taxed at a lower rate after they are paid.
+Conversely, when the business pays lower taxes on an income pool, it can generate non-eligible dividends that are taxed at a higher rate after they are paid.

 Like the Capital Dividend Account (CDA) discussed above, the GRIP is a purely fiscal account.
 It's an accounting entry, rather than a bank account with money in it.